-Before you begin, it's necessary to identify how, when, and with whom these questions should be discussed.
 First, these are not necessarily "get-to-know-you" questions to be used in a budding relationship.
 Rather, these questions were written for those individuals who are in an established and committed relationship and have spent a significant amount of time together.
 It also important that you have had some pattern of trust, openness, and honesty throughout the duration of your relationship.
 If you've only known your partner for a short time, be careful that you are not sugar-coating your responses for fear of rejection.
-At this stage of your relationship, where you are preparing to be partners for eternity, complete honesty should be the rule.
+At this stage of your relationship, where you are preparing for marriage, complete honesty should be the rule.
 Anything less prevents emotional intimacy and limits trust.

-Second, the questions in the Couple Connection Discussion activity should be discussed in privacy and in a setting where you are both comfortable sharing your thoughts.
-In addition, confidentiality is crucial so none of what you share should be passed on to friends or family unless there is a potential for harm to you or your partner.
-If any issue does arise that needs to be discussed with another person outside of the relationship, it is best if it is agreed upon by both partners.
-Perhaps your Bishop or a qualified mental health counselor would be a good person to discuss any significant issues that arise.
+Second, the questions in the Couple Connection Discussion activities should be discussed in privacy and in a setting where you are both comfortable sharing your thoughts.
+In addition, confidentiality is crucial.
+None of what you share should be passed on to friends or family unless there is a potential for harm to you or your partner.
+If any issue does arise that needs to be discussed with another person outside of the relationship, it is best if it both partners agree on this.
+Perhaps your therapist and/or your relationship educator would be a good person to discuss any significant issues that arise.

 Third, these questions are intended to make your expectations known and understood and to give you and your partner an opportunity to get to know each other better and on a deeper, more intimate level.
 Also be aware that the responses you give are not meant to create some sort of "contract" that is now "written in stone."
-People and relationships change and develop over time, and that what is discussed today might change one, five, or ten years from now.
-However, while circumstances and opinions can change over time, hopefully your shared core beliefs won't change drastically.
+People and relationships change and develop over time, and what is discussed today might change one, five, or ten years from now.
+However, while circumstances and opinions can change over time, your shared core beliefs won't change drastically.

 Finally, some of these questions require a deep amount of openness and vulnerability.
-If you do not feel emotionally (or physically) safe with your partner, I encourage you to seek professional help for yourself and/or your relationship before you increase your commitment or decide to marry.
+If you do not feel emotionally (or physically) safe with your partner, please discuss this concern privately with your therapist or seek other professional help for yourself and/or your relationship before you increase your commitment or decide to marry.
 Emotionally safe relationships have the qualities of trust, forgiveness, kindness, gentleness, and love.
-Individual partners should create a place of security and acceptance within the relationship.
-That doesn't mean that they will be "okay" with or accepting of all your answers.
-Perhaps the answers to some questions might require you to postpone your wedding or even end the relationship.
+Each of you should create a place of security and acceptance within the relationship.
+That doesn't mean that you will be "okay" with or accepting of all your partner's answers.
+It is possible that the answers to some questions might require you to postpone your wedding or even end the relationship.
+If that is the case, that is okay.
 It is expected, however, that you and your partner won't criticize, belittle, or dismiss what you share.

-As you begin this journey of discovery with your partner, some sections have more questions than others.
-After each Essential Principle, you might spend 15-20 minutes on the questions and save the rest for another discussion.
 Some couples use these questions at the end of a date as a way to relax and be together; others pull them out when they are driving to their destination or waiting for their food to arrive at a restaurant.
 Either way, be intentional about these discussion topics.
 Discussing your expectations together can be one of the most helpful strategies to deepen your love, commitment, and bond with one another.